Sabah: Telecommunication and broadcasting

 Telecommunication in Sabah and Sarawak were originally administered by Posts and Telecommunication Department until 1967, and maintained by the British Cable & Wireless Communications before all telecommunications management in the state been takeover by Peninsular-based company.
 The British telecommunication company have establish a submarine cable that linking Kota Kinabalu with Singapore and Hong Kong.
-Following the expansion of the Peninsular-based company on 1 January 1968, Sabah Posts and Telecommunication Department was merged with the Peninsular telecommunication department to formed Telecommunications Department Malaysia.
+Following the expansion of the Peninsular-based company on 1 January 1968, Sabah Posts and Telecommunication Department was merged with the Peninsular telecommunication department to form Telecommunications Department Malaysia.
 All operations under Telecommunications Department Malaysia was then transferred to Syarikat Telekom Malaysia Berhad (STM) which become a public listed company in 1991 with the federal government retained a majority shareholding.
 There are also other telecommunication companies operating in the state although only providing cellular phone facilities.
 In 2006, the state has the lowest Direct Exchange Line (DEL) penetration rate, with cellular and internet dial-up penetrations rate only 6.5 per 100 inhabitants.
 Most residents from the low income groups would rather use mobile phones internet or use internet at their offices instead of setting up internet access at home due to the expensive cost and slow services.
 Until the end of 2014, there were only 934 telecommunication hotspots in Sabah.
 Due to this, the government are working to increase the penetration and capability of internet connection as well to bridge the gap between Sabah and the Peninsular.
 From 2016, Unifi fibre optic coverage began to expand to other towns aside from the main city and major towns, alongside Celcom and Maxis by the following year with a speed up to 100 Mbit/s.
 In 2019, Digi launches its home fibre broadband in Sabah with speed up to 1 Gbit/s.
-The mobile telecommunications in Sabah are mostly use 4G and 3G and there is also a free rural Wi-Fi services provided by the federal government known as the Kampung Tanpa Wayar 1Malaysia (KTW) although Malaysia's government-provided public internet speeds are among the slower than many other countries.
+The mobile telecommunications in Sabah are mostly use 5G and 4G with the state internet being upgraded by the Malaysia's federal government through the Pelan Jalinan Digital Negara (JENDELA) initiative.
+In 2025, U Mobile expanded their 5G network in Kota Kinabalu through the ULTRA5G in conjunction with the celebration of both Sabah Day and Malaysia's National Day.